Melvene D. Hardee Dissertation of the Year

 Submitted documents for the Hardee Dissertation of the Year Award must follow these formatting requirements to be considered:

-- The abstract must be double-spaced
+- The executive summary must be double-spaced.

 - A brief bibliography, not to exceed 2 pages.